What 5 Years of Building Taught Me

 If AI can eat it, let it go.

 Now I only build in layers AI can't replace — trust, judgment, network effects, regulatory moats.
-And I help other founders do the same before the compression hits them.
+And I share what I've learned so others can do the same before the compression hits them.

 What Now?

 If this resonates, start here.
-Free series, real tools, and a path forward for founders navigating AI displacement.
+Free series, real tools, and a path forward for anyone navigating AI displacement.

 DMs always open: @TheGeorgePu · george@founderreality.com